Recommendations

 Emil goes to Berlin to see his grandmother with a large amount of money and is offered sweets by a strange man that make him sleep.
 He wakes up at his stop with no money.
 It is up to him and a group of children to save the day.

-The influence of Gerhard Lamprecht in Emil and the Detectives can be felt in the way modern Drama films handle emotional resonance.
+The influence of Gerhard Lamprecht in Emil and the Detectives can be felt in the way modern Adventure films handle emotional resonance.
 From the specific lighting choices to the pacing, this 1931 release set a high bar for atmospheric immersion.

 View Details